claper87-zz/SalesforceDeveloperI/Exercises/Session II/2-4: Creating an Approval Process.md

    - __Name:__ Update Use for Public Content
    - __Field to Update:__ Use for Public Content
    - __Specify New Field Value:__ True
+5. Edit Initial Submitters
+   - Add "Record Creator" to list
-5. Activate the Process Builder
+6. Activate the Process Builder